-PAR 1135 - 18

-(f)

-(6) Amm onia Emissions Limits (A) The owner or operator of each electric generating unit with catalytic control devices shall conducted quarterly source tests to demonstrate compliance with the ammonia emission limit according to SCAQMD Method 207.1 - Determination of Ammonia Emissions from Stationary Sources during the first twelve months of operation of the catalytic control device and annually thereafter if four consecutive source tests demonstrate compliance with the ammonia emission limit.
-(B) In lieu of complying with paragraph (e)(6)(A), the owner or operator of each electric generating unit may utilize ammonia CEMS certified under an approved SCAQMD protocol to demonstrate compliance with the ammonia emission limit.
-(7) Opera ating Log The c owner or operator of each electric generating unit shall maintain records, in a mann er approved by the SCAQMD, in an operating log on a daily basis, for the follov ving parameter(s) or item(s): (A) Time and duration of start-ups and shutdowns; (B) Total hours of operation; (C) Quantity of fuel; (D) Cumulative hours of operation to date for the calendar year; (E) Megawatt hours of electricity produced; and (F) Net megawatt hours electricity produced.
-Use of Liquid Petroleum Fuel (1) - Majeure Natural Gas Curtailment District-wide daily limits on emissions rate and emissions cap specified in paragraphs (c)(1), (c)(2), and (c)(3) NO_x emissions limits specified in subdivision (d) shall not apply to an electric power-generating system-unit or electricity generating facility on days of force majeure natural gas curtailment when the use of liquid petroleum fuel is required, provided that:
+(6) Ammonia Emissions Limits

+- (A) The owner or operator of each electric generating unit with catalytic control devices shall conduct quarterly source tests to demonstrate compliance with the ammonia emission limit according to SCAQMD Method 207.1 Determination of Ammonia Emissions from Stationary Sources during the first twelve months of operation of the catalytic control device and annually thereafter when four consecutive quarterly source tests demonstrate compliance with the ammonia emission limit.
+If an annual test is failed, four consecutive quarterly source tests must demonstrate compliance with the ammonia emissions limits prior to resuming annual source tests. - (B) In lieu of complying with paragraph (e)(6)(A), the owner or operator of each electric generating unit may utilize ammonia CEMS certified under an approved SCAQMD protocol to demonstrate compliance with the ammonia emission limit.

+- (7) The owner or operator of each former RECLAIM NOx source and non-RECLAIM for a period of five years and make available to SCAQMD upon request. - (8) Operating Log

+NOx source shall maintain information pursuant to this subdivision at the facility

+The owner or operator of each former RECLAIM NOx source and non-RECLAIM NOx source shall maintain records, in a manner approved by the SCAQMD, in an operating log on a daily basis, for the following parameter(s) or item(s):

+- (A) Time and duration of start-ups and shutdowns; - (B) Total hours of operation; - (C) Quantity of fuel; - (D) Cumulative hours of operation to date for the calendar year; - (E) Megawatt hours of electricity produced; and - (F) Net megawatt hours electricity produced. - (f) Use of Liquid Petroleum Fuel - (1) Force Majeure Natural Gas Curtailment

+The District wide daily limits on emissions rate and emissions cap specified in paragraphs (c)(1), (c)(2), and (c)(3) NO_x emissions limits specified in subdivision (d) shall not apply to an electric power generating system unit on days of during force majeure natural gas curtailment when the use of liquid petroleum fuel is required, provided that:
-- (A) Within 15 days of each occurrence, the owner or operator of each boiler electricity generating facility submits an affidavit signed by a corporate officer affirming that liquid petroleum fuel was burned due to force majeure natural gas curtailment; and - (B) Each boiler, when it burns natural gas exclusively, meets the applicable unit-specific NO_x emission limit specified in subparagraph (d)(1)(C); and

-- (CB) Each-boiler electric generating unit, when it burns liquid petroleum fuel exclusively, emits oxides of nitrogen NO_x at no more than 2 times the applicable unit-specific NO_x emission limit specified in subparagraph (d)(1)(C) the SCAQMD permit.; and - (D) Each boiler, when it burns a combination of liquid petroleum fuel and natural gas, emits oxides of nitrogen at no more than the prorated limit for that unit, obtained from the requirements specified in subparagraphs (f)(1)(B) and (f)(1)(C), and weighted by the flow rate and gross heating value of natural gas and liquid petroleum fuel, respectively.
-The calculation procedure in the "CEMS Requirement Document for Utility Boilers", dated July 19, 1991 shall be followed. - (2) Fuel Readiness Testing
+- (A) Within 15 days of each occurrence, the owner or operator of each boiler electricity generating facility submits an affidavit signed by a corporate officer affirming that liquid petroleum fuel was burned due to force majeure natural gas curtailment; and - (B) Each boiler, when it burns natural gas exclusively, meets the applicable unit specific NO_x emission limit specified in subparagraph (d)(1)(C); and - (CB) Each boiler electric generating unit, when it burns liquid petroleum fuel exclusively, emits oxides of nitrogenNO_x at no more than 2 times the applicable unit-specific liquid petroleum fuel NO_x emission limit specified in subparagraph (d)(1)(C) the SCAQMD permit.; and - (D) Each boiler, when it burns a combination of liquid petroleum fuel and natural gas, emits oxides of nitrogen at no more than the prorated limit for that unit, obtained from the requirements specified in subparagraphs (f)(1)(B) and (f)(1)(C), and weighted by the flow rate and gross heating value of natural gas and liquid petroleum fuel, respectively.
+The calculation procedure in the "CEMS Requirement Document for Utility Boilers", dated July 19, 1991 shall be followed.

+(2) Fuel Readiness Testing